zitian1211/useless_fun/README.md

 # useless_fun
-As the name suggested, it is completely useless...
+As the name suggested, it is completely useless...but fun